-Interval International also makes available a comprehensive array of back-office servicing solutions to resort developers and owners' associations.
+Interval International also makes available a comprehensive array of back-office servicing solutions to resort developers and resorts.
 For example, for an additional fee, we provide reservation services and billing and collection of maintenance fees and other amounts due to developers or owners' associations.
+In addition, through consulting arrangements, we assist resort developers in the design of tailored vacation programs for owners of VOIs.

-Business Development and Global Marketing
+Business Development